mmz-srf/scala-xml-codec/README.md

 ## Decoding XML

-In this example we use the simple schema which targets the `scalaz.Id.Id` monad:
+In this example we use the simple schema which targets the `cats.Id` monad:

     // Get access to the schema builder API import Dsl.simple.codec._